Eco-friendly Home: 10 swaps for your cleaning routine

-After you have furnished your beautiful sustainable home you are going to want to keep it clean.
-Research published by Unilever this week has found that while just over eight in ten people wish they had access to more refillable household products only one in six of us are currently buying them.
-They identified lack of awareness and availability as the key barriers to more sustainable solutions and as a result have launched a new refillable option for their Cif Power & Shine cleaners.
-The plastic bottle your cleaning products come in could theoretically last you a lifetime so refilling it makes a lot of sense.
-Choosing these refills reduces plastic consumption by 75% which is a positive move toward going plastic free, something we are all about this July.
+After you have furnished your beautiful sustainable home- you are going to want to keep it clean.
+Research published by Unilever this week found that while just over eight in ten people wish they had access to more refillable household products, only one in six of us are currently buying them.
+They identified lack of awareness and availability as the key barriers to more sustainable solutions and, as a result, have launched a new refillable option for their Cif Power & Shine cleaners.
+The plastic bottle your cleaning products come in could theoretically last you a lifetime, so refilling it makes a lot of sense.
+Choosing refills reduces plastic consumption by 75%, which is a positive move toward going plastic free, something we are all about this July.

-In the spirit of reduced waste cleaning, we have come up with a few ways that you can make your household rota more sustainable.
+In the spirit of reduced waste cleaning, we've come up with a few tips so you can greenify your household rota!

 Laundry Room